MicrosoftDocs/learn/learn-pr/iot/automate-iot-devices-management-with-azure-iot-hub/includes/5-test-firmware-update-on-a-single-device.md

     :::image type="content" source="../media/devicemanagement-2.png" alt-text="Configuration ID":::

-1. For the Device Twin Property field, enter the following:
+1. For the Device Twin Property field, enter the following.
+Note that you have to define a desired property, hence the need to prefix the value in the field with "properties.desired".
+You can also add several desired properties, but in our case we will only add one.

     ```
     properties.desired.firmware